REVEREND STEPHEN LONG JACOB

 Stephen Long died on 4th February 1851 at Woolavington and was interred there.
 His will is dated 15th August 1842 and was proved in London on 24th February 1851 (NA, PROB 11/2127 folio 266 rev to 267 rev).
 His estate was valued for taxation at under £6000.
 The value of the annuities and bequests was £4542.
 His house and goods were bequeathed to his children.

 There exists a charming letter written in 1823 to Lieutenant Herbert Jacob in India.
 It is written on both sides of a large sheet of paper, measuring circa 16" x 13", by 11 members of the family, Stephen Long and his wife Eliza Susanna and 9 of Herbert's siblings.
 It was written, as was usual at the time, in order to save money, one correspondent writing across the text written by another.
-It is unfortunately in a poor state of repair.
-I shall restore it over the next few weeks and upload samples of handwriting thereafter.
+I reproduce Stephen Long's contribution to it; the original can be accessed via one of the letter icons below:

 Sources: